Spectacle Reef Light: History

 In September 1872, a severe gale did considerable damage to the lighthouse, which had to be repaired at very great expense.
 The term "gale" is being used loosely, as there was no wind speed device being monitored in the winter at that location.
-But, in a similar location and storm on Lake Superior at Granite Island, Michigan, wind speeds of 143 mi/h were recorded on January 18, 2003.
+But in a similar location and storm on Lake Superior at Granite Island, Michigan, wind speeds of 143 mi/h were recorded on January 18, 2003.

 "After the winter of 1873–74, when the keepers returned to the newly completed tower, they found the ice piled against it at a height of 30 ft, or 7 ft higher than the doorway, and they could not gain entrance until they had cut away the iceberg of which the lighthouse formed the core."

-The light has an attached fog signal building, oil house and storage building.
-There are davits to raise and lower boats.

 The Lighthouse Board built a model of this light that was featured in the Aids to Navigation display at the 1893 World's Columbian Exposition, also known as "The Chicago World's Fair" in Chicago, Illinois.